Johann Friedrich Böttger: Biography

 On Thursday, 5 February 1682, Johann Friedrich Böttger was baptized in Schleiz as the third child of his parents.
 His father was a mint master in Schleiz.
 His mother was the daughter of the Magdeburg councilor Pflug.
 In 1682 the family moved to Magdeburg.
 In the same year his father died.
 In 1685 his mother married the also widowed town major and engineer Johann Friedrich Tiemann.
 This was largely responsible for the versatile training of the young Böttger.

 Around 1700, as an 18-year-old apprentice chemist with the pharmacist Zorn in Berlin - Böttger, also an alchemist in pursuit of the philosopher's stone, locked himself away to discover in private the Alltinktur or Goldmachertinktur (direct translation: gold/maker/tincture), an alchemist's secret substance with which supposedly any disease could be cured and base metals converted into gold, as was much en vogue at the time.
 His activities did not stay secret for long and soon he was regarded as an adept in alchemy.
-When King Frederick I of Prussia (a profligate well known for his insatiable hankering for gold) learned of this, he requested that Böttger be taken into protective custody.
+When King Frederick I of Prussia learned of this, he requested that Böttger be taken into protective custody.
 Böttger escaped, but was detained and taken back to Dresden.
 The monarch of Saxony Augustus II of Poland (aka.
-Augustus II the Strong - well known for his insatiable hankering for gold), but who was always short of money, demanded that Böttger produce the so-called Goldmachertinktur in order to convert base metals into gold.
+Augustus II the Strong), who was always short of money, demanded that Böttger produce the so-called Goldmachertinktur in order to convert base metals into gold.
 Imprisoned in a dungeon, Böttger toiled away many a year, at many a noxious concoction, attempting to produce the 'gold making tincture' and, therefore, to regain his freedom.